Differential equation: Types

 Differential equations can be classified several different ways.
 Besides describing the properties of the equation itself, these classes of differential equations can help inform the choice of approach to a solution.
 Commonly used distinctions include whether the equation is ordinary or partial, linear or non-linear, and homogeneous or heterogeneous.
 This list is far from exhaustive; there are many other properties and subclasses of differential equations which can be very useful in specific contexts.

 Ordinary differential equations

 An ordinary differential equation (ODE) is an equation containing an unknown function of one real or complex variable x, its derivatives, and some given functions of x.
-The unknown function is generally represented by a variable (often denoted y), which, therefore, depends on x.
+The unknown function is generally represented by a dependent variable (often denoted y), which, therefore, depends on x.
 Thus x is often called the independent variable of the equation.
 The term "ordinary" is used in contrast with the term partial differential equation, which may be with respect to more than one independent variable.